MIAnalyzer/MIA/docs/source/applications/segmentation.rst

   * **Delete** removes the created contour from existing contours.
   * **Slice** creates a line that is removed from existing contours, can be used to split contours.

-The |assign| tool (press :kbd:`F4`) can be used to asssign a new class to an existing contour.
+The |assign| tool (or press :kbd:`F4`) can be used to asssign a new class to an existing contour.
 Select the target class and press the :kbd:`left_mouse` inside an existing contour.

-The |expand| tool (press :kbd:`F5`) can be used to correct existing contours.
+The |expand| tool (or press :kbd:`F5`) can be used to correct existing contours.
 Press and hold the :kbd:`left_mouse` to correct existing contours.

 .. tip::
   |expand| tool has different options, press the :kbd:`right_mouse` to toggle between them and use the :kbd:`mouse_wheel` to change the size slider: